 Since these were so useful to me, I decided that I would start my own blog to document my progress.
 However, when I started I found that I was taking more pictures and jotting more notes than I had time to write about and post.

 So early on I decided that I would post as much as I could and document everything else in more detail when I had more time after the house was complete.

 After a few months of work, I’ve finally compiled all that information into a package that includes everything someone would need to build a tiny house.
-Learn more about Dan’s tiny house building plans here.
+Learn more about Dan’s tiny house building plans and books here.

 On a side note: I would highly recommend anyone who is considering building a tiny house to start a blog.
 Knowing that there are people out in the world reading about and tracking your progress is a tremendous motivator.